Blog Post – 21st September 2022

 Perhaps this is about my mother; or one of my sisters; and the kinds of traps some young women have fallen into for decades, or perhaps even for centuries.

-At the moment, I am planning two new short stories.
-One about my first love affair.
+Within days of writing those two stories, I wrote (or rewrote) another two stories, as follows: One about my first love affair.
 And one about the end of the affair I had after the end of my first marriage, when I was a relatively green thirty-year-old infant, in a foreign land.

 Postscript: For guidance on writing therapy exercises, please see my book on How to Write a New Life for Yourself!